estruyf/vscode-sparkup/README.md

 - Tailoring your text to a specific audience and purpose
 - Ensuring accuracy with spellchecks
 - Creating inclusive language
-- Optimizing for search engine ranking with SEO.
+- Optimizing for search engine ranking with SEO
+- Simplifying your content
+- Generating headlines based on the content.

+## Tutorial

+If you want more information about how to set up Sparkup, you can follow the API tutorial: [Getting started with Sparkup](https://rapidapi.com/eliostruyf/api/sparkup/tutorials/using-the-api-in-combination-with-the-sparkup---visual-studio-code-extension)

 ## Usage